Kheiria-Hamayel/Kheiria-Hamayel/README.md

 - 🧠 I'm sharpening my skills in **problem-solving** and **design patterns**
 - 💡 I had an internship at the same company as a backend developer.
 I built a web app using spring boot, MySql and docker.
 - 🎓I graduated as a computer engineer minor accounting from Birzeit University.
+-  A passionate Backend developer with a love for building scalable, user-friendly web applications.
+I enjoy learning new technologies and applying my skills to real-world projects.
 ---

 ### 🛠️ Tech Stack